tositon/OpenDeepSearch/README.md

 - **Synthesis**: Combines findings into a coherent, well-structured report
 - **Citations**: Includes sources for all information in the report
 - **MCP Integration**: Seamlessly integrates with Claude Desktop, Cursor, and other MCP clients
+- **WebSockets**: Supports integration with Smithery and other MCP clients
+- **Publication**: Allows publishing the research tool on the Smithery platform for easy access

 ## Installation